Jan Košek: Legacy

-Statisticians have claimed he scored over 800 times in his career, with the figures 804, 812 and 819 coming up the most frequently.
-Some sources even state that he scored over 1000 goals.
-He scored a total of 819 goals for Slavia Prague, only second to Josef Bican with 1137 goals.
-As part of Slavia Prague 125th anniversary Jan was announced as one of the players in a “Historic Eleven” voted by the fans.
-In the book: pět tisíc gólů by Josef Pondelik, Pondelik describes and compares Jan Košek's and Josef Bican's opinion from the fans, mentioning; that only eighty percent of fans enjoy Jan Košek's heroic style of football all those years ago, whereas one hundred percent of fans admire Josef Bican's game.
+But what we do know for certain is that Košek scored a total of 819 goals for Slavia Prague, only second to Josef Bican with 1137 goals.
+As part of Slavia Prague 125th anniversary Jan was announced as one of the players in a "Historic Eleven" voted by the fans.

+In the book: Pět tisíc gólů by Josef Pondelik, Pondelik describes and compares Jan Košek's and Josef Bican's opinion from the fans, mentioning; that only eighty percent of fans enjoy Jan Košek's heroic style of football all those years ago, whereas one hundred percent of fans admire Josef Bican's game.